KHN190/Abrase/README.md

 * Effect system
 * Simplified lifecycle management

-We also include Myriad as a safe sandbox environment, which can later compile to native.
+We also include Myriad as a safe sandbox environment, which can later compile to native or transplanted to any platform in a few days due to simplicity design.

 It can be added to **any Rust application**.
 See [wiki](https://github.com/KHN190/Abrase/wiki).